Sustainable Management of Forests – Species Conservation – Reducing Deer Impact

 The starting point of each survey block must be marked on the ground so that it can be revisited for survey verification.

-From 2015 onwards you must provide a Forestry Commission Scotland approved Deer Management Plan to support this option.
+From 2015 onwards you must provide a Scottish Forestry approved Deer Management Plan to support this option.

 If you have a Deer Management Plan as funded through the Woodland Improvement Grant – Planning – Deer Management Plan option then you will not need to supply any further supporting information.
 Your Sustainable Management of Forests – Reducing Deer Impact application will be assessed using the funded Deer Management Plan and your future cull returns will be compared to those set out in that plan.

-If you have a Deer Management Plan that has not been funded through the Woodland Improvement Grant you must ensure that it contains all of the necessary information as per the Deer Management Plan and it must be approved by Forestry Commission Scotland.
+If you have a Deer Management Plan that has not been funded through the Woodland Improvement Grant you must ensure that it contains all of the necessary information as per the Deer Management Plan and it must be approved by Scottish Forestry.
 A general Deer Management Plan template is provided.

 For direct entrants into this option, you will need to provide us with five years of damage assessments from your woodland and further supporting information.
 You must give the details as listed below using the template provided.